appnet-org/compiler/compiler/element/README.md

-# Element Compiler
+# ADN Element Compiler

-Element compiler convert match-action code to IR.
-From IR, we can infer the property (read/written, drop) for each NF and provide graph compiler with the information.
-Element compiler also generates backend code(mRPC) for each NF.
+Element compiler convert ADN program to an IR.
+From IR, we can infer the element property (used by graph compiler).
+The element compiler also generates backend code for each element.

-## usage
+## Usage

 ```
 cd compiler